makhloufledmi/makhloufledmi.github.io/_news/announcement_2.md

 inline: true
 ---

-I am a guest researcher at the Seminar for Statistics from ETH Zürich until next July. 🇨🇭
+I am a guest researcher at the Seminar for Statistics from ETH Zürich until end of July 2022. 🇨🇭